I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_stor_device_capabilities.md

 Specifies whether the miniport driver for the device can handle the case where the device is removed before Storport can send SRB_FUNCTION_PNP with <b>StorRemoveDevice</b> as the <b>PnPAction</b> in the <a href="..\storport\ns-storport-_scsi_pnp_request_block.md">SCSI_PNP_REQUEST_BLOCK</a> structure.
 If <b>SurpriseRemovalOK</b> is set to <b>TRUE</b>, the device can be safely removed from its immediate parent regardless of the state that its driver is in.

-`UniqueID`

-Specifies whether the device's instance ID is unique system-wide.
-This bit is clear if the instance ID is unique only within the scope of the bus.

-`Version`

-Specifies the version of the structure.
-Set to STOR_DEVICE_CAPABILITIES_EX_VERSION_1 by Storport.
+`NoDisplayInUI`

+Do not display the device in the user interface.
+If this bit is set, the device is never displayed in the user interface, even if the device is present but fails to start.
+Miniport drivers do not set this bit.

 ## Remarks
 When a miniport driver receives an SRB in its <a href="..\storport\nc-storport-hw_startio.md">HwStorStartIo</a> routine where the SRB function is SRB_FUNCTION_PNP, the SRB is formatted as a <a href="..\storport\ns-storport-_scsi_pnp_request_block.md">SCSI_PNP_REQUEST_BLOCK</a> structure.
 If the <b>PnPAction</b> member of the SRB is <b>StorQueryCapabilities</b>, the miniport can return a <b>STOR_DEVICE_CAPABILITIES</b> structure in the <b>DataBuffer</b> member of the SRB.